adellahlou/wishe/README.md

 # WishE
 Crowdsourced greeting card searching and art

-Hacked together for some user testing.
-Has lots of TODO's :
+Hacked together FAST for some user testing.
+Has these TODO's :
 - Need to switch to MongoDB DBrefs.
 Currently lots of duplicated data.
 - Need to Normalize schemas.
 - Need to get GridFS up for image storage